This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour the oil into a small baking dish, swirl to coat the bottom of the dish.
-Form the ground beef mixture into a large ball and place in the center of the baking dish.
-Top the meatball with tomato sauce.
+• Prepare the Baking Dish: Pour oil into a small baking dish and swirl to coat the bottom.
+Shape the meat mixture into a large ball and place it in the center.
+Top with tomato sauce.

-• Remove from the oven and top with 1 Tablespoon of Parmesan cheese.
-Cover baking dish with a sheet of aluminum foil and let rest for 10 minutes.
-Enjoy hot.
+• Finish and Rest: Remove from the oven, sprinkle with 1 tablespoon of Parmesan, cover with foil, and let rest for 10 minutes.
+Serve warm.

 Notes

-• Letting the meatball rest for a few minutes after baking allows the juices to redistribute.
+• Let it rest: After baking, let the meatball sit for a few minutes so the juices stay locked in.

 Nutrition